coolerguy71/FreeBSD-Steam-Tips/README.md

 9. Time to start modifying Steam to use Proton.
 Now, go to Other < Edit configuration file again, and now at the final line, chance /usr/local/bin to be /usr/local/wine-proton/bin.
 Then, open Steam, and reboot once again!

+10. We'll need to adjust pulseaudio to work with Proton in this prefix!
+Run: ```WINEPREFIX=~/.local/share/Mizutamari/Games/Steam WINE=/usr/local/wine-proton/bin/wine winetricks sound=pulse``` this will set the sound to use pulseaudio, so we can hear things in our games.

-10.Now, let's open Steam yet again, and we should have success.
+11.Now, let's open Steam yet again, and we should have success.
 We should see the Steam login prompt.
 Hope you found this tutorial useful!

 ## Epilogue